Toric Contact Lenses

 For many years people with astigmatism had limited lens options to correct their vision.
 Today, toric lenses make it possible to wear contact lenses with astigmatism and still achieve optimal clarity.

 Unlike spherical lenses, toric lenses have two different powers in the lens.
-By having this characteristic the toric lens must remain in one position for the best visual acuity, too much movement of the lens can significantly reduce visibility.
-Some of them are made heavier at the bottom to prevent them from too much movement or rotation.
+This characteristic means that the toric lens must remain in one position for the best visual acuity.
+Too much movement of the lens can significantly reduce visibility.
+Some of them are made heavier at the bottom to prevent them from rotating or moving too much.